 - 3D design.

 Although not essential, a relevant postgraduate qualification in animation may enhance your employability.
-Courses include the:
+Search for postgraduate courses.

 - the flexibility to switch between several projects at once.

-In character animation, specialist talents, for example in comedy, dialogue, action or singing and music, may be required.
+In character animation, specialist talents may be required - such as in comedy, dialogue, action or singing and music.

 Animation is a competitive industry.
 To find work you must have a showreel.
 This is your portfolio to show to production companies or animation commissioners in advertising agencies, music companies or television companies.

-It is acceptable practice to send showreels out speculatively, although it is better to target particular projects.
+It's acceptable practice to send showreels out speculatively, although it's better to target particular projects.
 Take time to ensure your showreel is short and punchy, as companies are likely to be drawn in during the first five seconds and will probably have made a decision after one minute of film.

 When establishing contacts you may find it useful to visit:

-It is also worthwhile contacting your local media development agency to find out about workshops, support and networking opportunities.
-Creative Skillset acts as an umbrella information and advice service for the audiovisual industry.
+It's also worthwhile contacting your local media development agency to find out about workshops, support and networking opportunities.
+ScreenSkills acts as an umbrella information and advice service for the audiovisual industry.